jgottzen/ya-tree.nvim/README.md

   ---@class Yat.Config.Log
   ---@field level Yat.Logger.Level The logging level used, default: `"warn"`.
   ---@field to_console boolean Whether to log to the console, default: `false`.
-  ---@field to_file boolean Whether to log the the log file, default: `false`.
+  ---@field to_file boolean Whether to log to the log file, default: `false`.
   ---@field namespaces string[] For which namespaces logging is enabled, default: `{ "ya-tree", "actions", "events", "fs", "nodes", "trees", "ui", "git", "job", "sidebar", "lib" }`. log = {
     level = "warn",